 1. Form a Routine

 Of course, the medical field is far from routine.
-You’ll find that your schedule will constantly be disrupted, and you’ll often have to form and adapt to a new plan with a moment’s notice.
-When this happens, keep a level head, and return to your routine whenever you can.
+Due to the unpredictability of the work, your schedule will constantly be disrupted, and you’ll often have to form and adapt to a new plan with a moment’s notice.
+When this happens, keep calm and focused and return to your routine when you can.

 2. Eat a Healthy Diet

 It’s tempting to eat fast or unhealthy food for convenience and comfort when you get off your shift.
 By the time you get home, the last thing you’ll probably want to do is spend more time on your feet while you make food.
 But choosing to eat unhealthy fast food every day will make your body feel sluggish and run poorly in the long term.

 You might be exhausted when you get home or rushing out the door when you’re on your way to work, so make it easy on yourself, and you’ll be much more likely to choose to eat healthy.
 Buy healthy snacks, like fruit or nuts.
 When you have time on your days off, take an hour or so to meal prep, so you have ready-to-go meals already in your freezer and fridge that you can grab on your way to work.

 3. Make the Most of Your Breaks